Assessing the Efficacy of Online Credit Recovery on Student Learning and High School Graduation

 School districts across the country are increasingly using online courses to expand credit recovery options for high school students who need to recover credit after failing a course.
-However, the growing use of online credit recovery for high school students has considerably outpaced the research.
-As concerns mount over how much students learn in online courses, and as questions arise about how to best implement online credit recovery, there is a critical need for rigorous evidence about the use of online credit recovery for high school students.
+However, the growing use of online credit recovery has considerably outpaced the research.
+As concerns mount over how much students learn in online courses, and as questions arise about how to best implement online credit recovery, there is a critical need for rigorous evidence about the use of online credit recovery.

 Listen to Jordan Rickles discuss the project on the Michigan Virtual Learning Research Institute's podcast.

 The study has two main goals:

-- Provide rigorous evidence about the blended-learning course’s effects on student outcomes compared with a standard teacher-directed course.
+- Provide rigorous evidence about an online credit recovery course’s effects on student outcomes compared with a standard teacher-directed course.

-- Describe how the blended-learning course provides students with different instructional experiences compared with a standard teacher-directed course.
+- Describe how online credit recovery provides students with different educational experiences compared with a standard teacher-directed course.